 The Role of COVID-19 Pandemic in Business Failures

 COVID-19 restrictions represented a significant difficulty for the business realities mentioned before, still, it often happens to read newspaper headings or to hear people stating that specific restaurants or cafes ran out of business due to the restrictions.
 These statements may often be misleading, as they may try to convince us that COVID-19 is nowadays the only challenge that makes restaurants close forever.
 By looking around, you will not see all restaurants suddenly disappeared: some of them effectively doesn't exist anymore, but several others are still running like in the past.
 Is the COVID-19 pandemic killing only certain restaurants and leaving all the other ones?
 The most evident answer is that restrictions have represented a challenge for these business places, but they are not automatically the reason why some places have closed forever.
 Everything lies in the ability of the single restaurant or cafe owner to deal with the economic challenges provided by the pandemic.
 A good entrepreneur can face critical situations and stay open, while others else will be more than probable to fail.

 A Personal Experience

 Who is writing is someone who decided to open a bubble tea shop and cafe directly after the first and most severe lockdown.
 Opening this kind of place during summer and when restrictions managed to get less heavy has made me able to let people know about the existence of my shop: a proper marketing activity has done all the rest.
-In this situation, my business has known ups and downs provided by the next restrictions and by other factors that impacted my earnings (for example winter periods, as during winter sales of bubble tea drinks are lower, despite the availability of hot tea drinks too).
-The most important thing is that my shop has been impacted by pandemic in some periods, but it never went near the danger of running out of business.
+In this situation, my business has known ups and downs provided by the next restrictions and by other factors that impacted my earnings (for example, winter periods, as winter sales of bubble tea drinks are lower, despite the availability of hot tea drinks too).
+The most important thing is that my shop has been impacted by pandemics in some periods, but it never went near the danger of running out of business.
 Magic?
 No: just careful management.